 Instead of chucking the game to the moon, I channeled my frustration into something positive.
 Using Photoshop, I transformed the shell of a Ninja Turtles cartridge into The Wizard for the NES.
 Every retro video game fan should know what the deal is with this movie.
 If not, click here.
 Below is the label if anyone wants to undertake a similar endeavor.
 Either print it onto a real label for sticking or follow my cheapo example by covering it with clear packing tape.
 Now your broken or unwanted NES cartridges can become faux pieces of gaming history.

 One of the most rewarding experiences in the Pokémon series is giving your newly obtained companion a good nickname.
 However, this can often require much thought, to the point of just wanting to move on.
 To help the creatively challenged (or those with little time on their hands) I have compiled a list of my favorite nicknames for the original 151 Pokémon.
 Keep in mind that I am only including the fully evolved forms.
 Lastly, this list is not G-rated.
-Those who are easily offended may want to steer clear.
 Now then… The following is a list of some of the coolest and funniest nickames for the first generation Pokémon.
-I even made sure that they are under the ten character limit, resulting in some intentional mispellings.
+I even made sure that they fit within the ten character limit, resulting in some intentional mispellings.

 I’m sick of people associating dlc with expansion packs.
 Most of the time, this analogy is like comparing apples and oranges.
 If the last two sentences describe you, either The Sims has blinded you, or you’re truly out of the loop.
 Downloadable content in video games is supposed to enhance the experience.
 On the PC, retail expansions have served the same purpose for years.
 It is only in the online era that video game consoles have finally gained the same functionality.
 Continue Reading